 With multiple births, it is common to have the legs of one kid and the head of another entering the birth canal at the same time.

 If front legs and a head are present in the birth canal, feel the head neck and shoulders to locate the right legs or pull gently on the legs to make sure that the legs and head are from the same kid.
+If the legs and head are not from the same kid, take plenty of time to repel (push back) the head of the kid that is present and follow the legs up to the body of the other kid.

 Position the legs and head of the same kid in the normal presentation, position, and posture for delivery.